eclipse-archived/ceylon-lang.org/documentation/1.0/tour/comprehensions.md

 `Boolean` values, and stops iterating the stream as soon as it encounters `false` in the stream.

+### The fine print

+Now for a tiny _gotcha_.

+A comprehension produces multiple value, not a single value.
-If we just need to store the iterable stream somewhere, without evaluating any of its elements, we can use an iterable constructor expression, like this:
+_Therefore a comprehension is not considered an expression and we can't directly assign a comprehension to a value reference!_ If we just need to store the iterable stream somewhere, without evaluating any of its elements, we can use an iterable instantiation expression, like we saw above:

 <!-- try-pre:
     class Person(shared String name) {}